 METHOD:

-Place dough in a greased bowl and let rise until double in bulk, about 1 hour.
-Punch down the dough and let rest for 5 minutes.
+Place dough in a greased bowl, turning once to coat.
+Cover and let rise until doubled, about 1 hour.
+Punch down and let rest 5 minutes.

-Divide the dough in half and shape each piece into a loaf.
-Place dough in two greased bread pans, cover lightly and let rise until almost doubled in bulk, about 45 minutes.
+Divide dough in half and shape into 2 loaves.
+Place in greased bread pans, cover lightly, and let rise until nearly doubled, about 45 minutes.